lammps/lammps/doc/src/compute_ptm_atom.rst

 * ptm/atom = style name of this compute command
 * structures = structure types to search for
 * threshold = lattice distortion threshold (RMSD)
-* group2-ID determines which groups are used for neighbor selection (optional, default "all")
+* group2-ID determines which group is used for neighbor selection (optional, default "all")

 Examples
 """"""""